occultlang/occult/README.md

 # Occult
-The Occult programming lanugage is a programming language... really made with mystery.. like an occult?
+Inspired by the *enchanting* occultist ideals, just put into a programming language in an *enigmatic* way...

 # Building
 To build Occult just copy and paste this: